 You can use our overdraft current account comparison to search for the account that will cut the cost of your overdraft and suit your banking habits.

-Make sure you look at the fine print of any new account very carefully - especially the application criteria - to ensure that you will actually be eligible for the account and that you are aware of all the fees and charges that apply.
+Look at the fine print of any account carefully to ensure that you will be eligible for it and that you are aware of all the fees and charges that apply.

 Once you have found a new account that you want to move to, most of the hard work on your part will be over; most accounts come with a switching service to make the transfer as smooth and pain-free as possible.